InfoGata/audiogata-plugin-typings/doc-website/docs/intro.md

 ### About

-AudioGata is plugin based audio player.
+AudioGata is a plugin based audio player.